prazolrana/ai-chart-repo/README.md

 - Generate an animated line graph showing the investment growth.
 - Save the animation as an MP4 file

+**npstocks_chartai.py**
+same as main.py but for nepse stocks since the date format for those codes are different

 **Data Scraper for Stock Price History**